Municue

 As of Mar 2026

-Recommended: Download the ZC-25-184 case file from Fort Worth Development Services to check whether any amended site plans or staff conditions have been submitted since January — three deferrals with zero recorded public discussion suggests something is being resolved off the record, and June 9 could go to a final vote on the original application terms before you have a chance to respond.
-If nothing new has been filed, you still have time to submit amendments or request a further continuance.
+Recommended: Download the current ZC-25-184 case file from Fort Worth Development Services and check whether new site plans, conditions, or a revised staff recommendation were filed after March 10 — the jump from four-week intervals to a 13-week extension signals a substantive off-record negotiation, and June 9 could go to a final vote on terms you have not reviewed.
+If amendments were filed, you still have time in May to evaluate them and request a further continuance or submit a response.

 Source: CITY COUNCIL — Mar 10, 2026 →